BESSER-PEARL/BESSER/docs/source/buml_language.rst

 How to use B-UML
 ----------------
-To obtain a B-UML model, you can directly instantiate the metamodel classes using Python, or you can use the PlantUML notation to transform a PlantUML model to a B-UML model.
+There are two ways to specify your model using B-UML: build the model coding in Python (based on the B-UML metamodel), or import a `PlantUML <https://plantuml.com/>`_ model to transform it into a B-UML model.

 .. toctree::

   buml_language/buml_core
   buml_language/plantuml